britram/taps-transports/draft-ietf-taps-transports.md

 insensitive part of the UDP-Lite payload.

-In the same way as for UDP, mechanisms for receiver flow control, congestion control, PMTU or PLPMTU discovery, support for ECN, etc need to be provided by upper layer protocols {{I-D.ietf-tsvwg-rfc5405bis}}.
+In the same way as for UDP, mechanisms for receiver flow control, congestion control, PMTU or PLPMTU discovery, support for ECN, etc. This needs to be provided by upper layer protocols {{I-D.ietf-tsvwg-rfc5405bis}}.

 Examples of use include a class of applications that can derive benefit from